aeagle/site-search.net/README.md

 ```

-Pull the search context from your 'search controller action' and pass it to a view:
+#### Exposing the search interface

+Using dependency injection, you can inject the `SearchContext`.
+This context contains everything you need to display a search UI for the current search result.
+Here we pass it directly to a view:

 ```csharp